Approximate Spectral Clustering: Efficiency and Guarantees: Improved Structural Result

-and $\abs{E(A_i,\overline{A_i})} \le \abs{E(P_i,\overline{P_i})} + \mu(A_i \Delta P_i)$ since every edge that is counted in $\abs{E(A_i,\overline{A_i})}$ but not in $\abs{E(P_i,\overline{P_i})}$ must have an endpoint in $A_i \Delta P_i$.
+and $\abs{E(A_i,\overline{A_i})} \le \abs{E(P_i,\overline{P_i})} + \mu(A_i \Delta P_i)$, since every edge that is counted in $\abs{E(A_i,\overline{A_i})}$ but not in $\abs{E(P_i,\overline{P_i})}$ must have an endpoint in $A_i \Delta P_i$.
 Thus

-This completes the proof of part (a) of \thmref{myPSZ15}.
+This completes the proof of Part (a) of \thmref{myPSZ15}.

-\section{Vectors $\widehat{g_i}$ and ${f_i}$ are Close}
+\subsection{Vectors $\widehat{g_i}$ and ${f_i}$ are Close}

-In this section we prove \thmref{thmOurFgh}.
-We argue in a similar manner as in~\cite{coltPSZ15}, but in contrast we use the gap parameter $\Psi$.
+In this section, we prove \thmref{thmOurFgh}.
+We argue in a similar manner as in~\cite{Peng0Z17}, but in contrast our results depend on the weaken gap parameter $\Psi$.
 For completeness, we show in Subsection \ref{subsec:ACM} that the span of the first $k$ eigenvectors of $\LG$ equals the span of the projections of $P_i$'s characteristic vectors onto the first $k$ eigenvectors.
-Then in Subsection \ref{subsec:AETF} we express the eigenvectors $f_i$ in terms of $\widehat{f_i}$ and we conclude the proof of \thmref{thmOurFgh}.
+Then, in Subsection \ref{subsec:AETF}, we conclude the proof of \thmref{thmOurFgh} by analyzing the eigenvectors $\{f_i\}_{i=1}^{k}$ in terms of projection vectors $\{\wfi\}_{i=1}^{k}$.